pts/movemetafs/README.txt

    -- The folder `meta/adm' appears to contain a few empty folders.
    -- `meta/adm' can be used to issue administrative and recovery commands
       to movemetafs.
+   -- If the folder `meta/adm/reload_fss' is attempted to be created,
+      movemetafs reloads the `fss' table into its local cache, and the operation returns `No such file or directory' on success.
    -- If the folder `meta/adm/repair_taggings' is attempted to be created,
       movemetafs regenerates the `taggings' table from the `tags' table, and the operation returns `No such file or directory' on success.
 This